DrivEV Smart Charging Rewards

 • Who Can Participate?

-Program participants must be a member of PVREA on a non time-of-use rate, with a compatible EV, and working Wi-Fi and/or cell service at the EV charging location.
+Program participants must be a member of PVREA on a non time-of-use rate, with a compatible EV or EV Charger, and working Wi-Fi and/or cell service at the EV charging location.

 • What are the Incentives?

-Receive 2 cents off your electric bill per kWh used to charge your EV during our rewards time.
+Receive $7 off your monthly electric bill for charging your EV during our rewards time.

 Also receive a one-time sign-up bonus of $50 when you successfully enroll in the rewards program.